nus-cs2103-AY2425S1/tp/docs/UserGuide.md

      - Go to the folder where you saved the `.jar` file.
      - **On Windows or Linux**: Double-click the `.jar` file to open it.
      - **On Mac**: Right-click the `.jar` file, select “Open With,” and choose Java.
+     - If MATER does not open, you may need to open it from the terminal (see Option 2).

    - **Option 2: Open MATER from the Terminal**
      - Open the **command prompt** (Windows) or **terminal** (Mac/Linux).